 Substitute the cream of chicken soup with canned cream of celery soup for a vegetarian-friendly recipe.

 Yes and yes.
 As-is the recipe has 12 servings.
 Easily double the ingredients to make two 9×13 casseroles; bake them side-by-side in the oven, rotating the pans halfway through baking.
-Make in a smaller 9×9 dish by halving the ingredients.
+Make it a smaller 9×9 dish by halving the ingredients.
 Check the casserole after 40 minutes of baking to check for doneness.

 Leftovers will keep well for up to 4 or 5 days in the refrigerator.
-Let the casserole cool completely and transfer to a sealed container before placing it in the fridge.
+Let the casserole cool completely and transfer it to a sealed container before placing it in the fridge.

 Copycat (Better Than!)
 Cracker Barrel Hash Brown Casserole Recipe

 The Best Hash Brown Casserole (Cracker Barrel Copycat!)